pyeve/eve/_sources/features.txt

 Rate Limiting
 -------------
 API rate limiting is supported on a per-user/method basis.
-You can set the number of requests and time window allowed to each user.
-Users are identified by the Authentication header or, when this is missing, by the client IP.
-If the user hits the limit he will be served with ``429 Request limit exceeded`` responses until the time window resets.
-When reate limiting is enabled, appropriate ``X-RateLimit-`` headers are provided with every API response:
+You can set the number of requests and the time window for each HTTP method.
+If the requests limit is hit within the time window, the API will respond with ``429 Request limit exceeded`` until the timer resets.
+Users are identified by the Authentication header or (when missing) by the client IP.
+When rate limiting is enabled, appropriate ``X-RateLimit-`` headers are provided with every API response.
+Suppose that the rate limit has been set to 300 requests every 15 minutes, this is what a user would get after hitting a endpoint with a single
+request:

 ::